johanneshilden/dyckword/README.md

 E.g., `(()(()` and `())(())()` are not Dyck words.

-When regarded as a combinatorial class--with the size of a word defined as the number of bracket pairs it contains--the counting sequence associated with the Dyck language is the *Catalan numbers*.
+When regarded as a combinatorial class &ndash; with the size of a word defined as the number of bracket pairs it contains &ndash; the counting sequence associated with the Dyck language is the *Catalan numbers*.